t3kt/raytk/docs/_reference/operators/material/index.md

     summary: Material that uses phong shading.
   - name: reflectMat
     status: beta
+  - name: skyLightContrib
+    status: beta
+  - name: specularContrib
+    status: beta
+    summary: Calculates specular light contribution for use in a material.
   summary: 'Material operators that are used by renderers to determine the

     color of points on the surface of geometry.'